The Simple Path to Wealth looks at how we can both build and maintain wealth through the use of a few easy to follow methods.

 Before starting this article it’s important to make you aware of a disclaimer from the book.
 The concepts and ideas are simply both my and the author’s opinion.
 It may not work for you.
 It’s not possible to know the full details of any readers personal situation or needs.
 I make no representations as to accuracy, completeness, suitability or validity of any information in this post and will not be liable for any errors, omissions, losses, injuries or damages arising from its use.
 You are responsible for your own choices.
 There aren’t any guarantees here.
 Make sure to visit my website’s disclaimer here

 Money is the single most powerful tool we have for navigating this complex world.
 Therefore, understanding it is critical.
 This article aims to bring out the key ideas in the book “The Simple Path to Wealth” by J L Collins and give you insights into some possible considerations you should be making when managing your money.

 1. Try to avoid debt

 One of the biggest obstacles to building wealth and gaining financial freedom is becoming too reliant on debt.
-If you wish to gain financial freedom, it is important to think differently about debt and avoid the temptation to buying things you cannot afford.
+If you wish to gain financial freedom, it is important to think differently about debt and avoid the temptation to buy things you cannot afford.

 To make it worse, being stuck in debt may not only compound your financial worries but your emotional worries too as the amount becomes unsustainable.
 This could lead to self-destructive patterns causing a self-perpetuating cycle.

-To try and escape this trap, the author suggests that the low interest debt should be paid off slowly, with the high interest debt having your focus and being paid off as soon as possible.
+To try and escape this trap, the author suggests that the low-interest debt should be paid off slowly, with the high-interest debt having your focus and being paid off as soon as possible.

 2. Build your “F-YOU” money pile